 We kept our leaf bunches fairly simple, but there are so many lovely ways to decorate your wands!
 For more ways to work in different art mediums and nature items you can...

 - Add veins to your leaves with white and black chalks or oil pastels.

 - Add some real leaves to your bundle!
 After finishing these I found myself wishing I had grabbed a handful of brown oak leaves from the park – they would have added a nice natural fall touch and the perfect autumn leaf-rustling sound effect.

 - Use a hole punch on real leaves to make leaf confetti you can scatter as you wave your wand!

 - Use a stamp to make fun patterns on your leaves, or make them extra magical with a little biodegradable or salt glitter.

 - I love filling these projects with sensory experiences, and coloring a few leaves with coffee would be a great way to work in smell.
 It’s one of my favorite unique painting supplies, and the color is perfect for autumn!

 The wonderful thing about paper leaves is that they’ll last a little longer than just one season (and you can make your leaves the most fabulous colors – so much room for reimagining the season!).

-Love this download?
-Try our Nature Explorer Printable Pack!
-Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of self-led nature learning and play.
+For more fun outside, try our nature explorer printable activity book!
+Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of child-led, independent nature learning and play.